OlaTheDataGuy/-API-Data-Pipeline-with-Airflow/README.md

-# API Data Extraction and Cleaning with Airflow DAG
+# API Data Extraction, Cleaning, and Visualization Pipeline with Airflow DAG and Looker

 Overview
 ===========

-This project provides a data pipeline that extracts property listings from the **Bayut API**, cleans the extracted data, and orchestrates the workflow using an **Airflow DAG**.
-The pipeline involves the following tasks:
+This project implements a robust data pipeline to extract, clean, and visualize property listings data sourced from the Bayut API.
+The process is orchestrated using Apache Airflow and incorporates data visualization through Looker to enable insightful analysis of the property listings.
+The pipeline includes the following key steps:

 - **Extract API Data**: Retrieves property listings from the Bayut API and saves them to a CSV file.
 - **Clean Data**: Cleans the raw data by processing specific fields, then saves the cleaned data to a new CSV.
-- **Airflow DAG**: Orchestrates the process of data extraction and cleaning through Apache Airflow.
+- **Orchestrate with Airflow DAG**: Orchestrates the process of data extraction and cleaning through Apache Airflow.
+- **Data Visualization with Looker**: Loads the cleaned data into Looker for visual insights, including metrics.

 Project Contents
 ================

-- dags: This folder contains the Python files for your Airflow DAGs.
-By default, this directory includes one example DAG.
+- dags/: This folder contains the Python files for your Airflow DAGs.

 -  **`extract_api_data.py`**:
    - Connects to the **Bayut API**.